Scaling limit of the invasion percolation cluster on a regular tree: Background and overview

-\subsubsection{Structure of the IPC}
+\subsection{Structure of the IPC}

-We now give a brief overview of the IPC structure theorem from \cite{AGdHS2008}, which is the basis for the present work.
-First of all, IPC contains a single infinite branch, called the backbone and denoted $\BB$.
+We now give a brief overview of the IPC structure theorem from \cite {AGdHS2008}, which is the basis for the present work.
+First of all, the IPC contains a single infinite branch, called the backbone and denoted $\BB$.
 The backbone is a uniformly random branch in the tree (in the natural sense).
-From the backbone emerge, at every height and on every edge away from the backbone, subcritical percolation clusters.
-This relates the IPC to the incipient infinite cluster (IIC), defined and discussed by Kesten \cite{Kesten1986} (see also \cite{BarKum2006}).
-The IIC consists of an infinite backbone from which emerge {\em critical} percolation clusters, hence it stochastically dominates the IPC.
-In particular, both IPC and IIC are {\em sin-trees}.
+From the backbone emerge, at every height $n$ and on every edge away from the backbone, subcritical percolation clusters with parameter $\widehat W_n< p_c=\sigma^{-1}$.

-The subcritical percolation parameter of the percolation clusters attached to the backbone of the IPC increases towards the critical parameter $p_c=\sigma^{-1}$ as one moves up along the backbone.
-This explains why the IPC and IIC resemble each other far above the root.
-However, the analysis of \cite{AGdHS2008} shows that the convergence of the parameter of the attached clusters is slow enough that $r$-point functions and other measurable quantities such as level sizes possess different scaling limits.

-All that remains is to describe the percolation parameter for each of the trees attached to the backbone.
-We will only recall part of the description here.
-These are given in terms of a certain Markov chain $W_n$ with explicitly stated transition probabilities.
-The chain $W_n$ is non-increasing and satisfies $W_n \xrightarrow{n\to\infty} p_c = \sigma^{-1}$.
-We then define $\widehat W_n = W_n \zeta(W_n)$, where $\zeta(p)$ is the probability that the $p$-percolation cluster along a particular branch from the root of $\cT$ is finite.
-The percolation parameter for the sub-trees attached to $\BB_n$ is $\widehat W_n$, which is a non-increasing sequence that converges a.s.\ to $p_c$.